-Approved agency safety and sanitations policies and procedures for specific work areas and activities are posted on the Head Start Staff Zone website.
-Supervisors will not make work assignments that are contrary to policies and procedures.
+Approved agency safety and sanitations procedures for specific work areas and activities are posted on the Safety and Sanitation Share Point page.
 Staff may receive disciplinary action for nonobservance of approved practices and procedures.

 Established safe operating procedures must be used in the operation of work stations and equipment.
 Employees will receive instruction for the operation of equipment from a supervisor or an authorized trained employee.
-These procedures have been developed and are accepted as the safest, most efficient methods.
-The use of all shop equipment is restricted to trained employees authorized by the Operations Director.